cornershopcreative-archive/plugin_thumbnail-field/readme.txt

 *   $field is the name of the field to retrieve.
 Defaults to 'caption'.
 Custom meta fields **are** supported.
 *   $post_id is an integer specifying the ID of the post to retrieve featured image information for.
 Defaults to current $post
 *   $suppress_filters is a TRUE or FALSE value indicating whether to run the returned field through get_thumbnail_field filters that might be defined somewhere.
 Defaults to true.
-Note that this plugin provides this fulter hook as a courtesy but does not use it; out of the box this setting will therefore have no effect.
+Note that this plugin provides this filter hook as a courtesy but does not use it; out of the box this setting will therefore have no effect.

+Installing this plugin will make no visible changes to your WordPress admin.

 == Installation ==